ZenofCoding/endeavor-project/README.md

 ## Built With

-* Atom - Sublime Text is pretty cool too I guess
+* Sublime Text is pretty cool too I guess
 * Balsamiq - Wireframe of choice
 * RoboMongo - Because .pretty() everything is tedious